-Keep a track of your heart activities using an ECG fitness tracker, so you can maintain a healthy heart and understand activities that cause fluctuations in your heart rate.
+Keep a track of your heart activities using the Frontier X2 ECG fitness tracker, so you can maintain a healthy heart and understand activities that cause fluctuations in your heart rate.

 Arrhythmia can affect one’s daily life as it can make you feel weak, chest pain, shortness of breath, loss of energy.